paulrayner/exploreddd.github.com/src/workshops/index.md

             <div class="col-xs-12 col-sm-10 workshops-index-page--item">
                 <h2><a href="marijn-huizendveld.html">DDD and Legacy Systems</a></h2>
                 <p>
-                    <span class="speaker-name">Scott Wlaschin</span>
+                    <span class="speaker-name">Marijn Huizendveld</span>
                     <span class="duration">March 16-19, 2021<br>9:00 AM - 12:30 PM (MDT)</span>
                 </p>
                 <p>In this workshop you will learn how to apply Domain-Driven Design in an environment with a dominant legacy system.
 Do the corners of your mouth go up when you think of Domain-Driven Design?
 The ability to express behavior in your domain through model interactions.
 A shared language that is aimed at solving problems in your domain.
 The clarity of the code artefact thanks to tactical patterns.
-All of these things are great on paper but how do you achieve them in an environment where legacy systems dictate what can and cannot be done?<a href="marijn-huizendveld.html">Read more...</a></p>
+All of these things are great on paper but how do you achieve them in an environment where legacy systems dictate what can and cannot be done? <a href="marijn-huizendveld.html">Read more...</a></p>
             </div>
         </div>
         <!-- begin workshop element -->